sysrep/time-viz/Basic_NLP_Techniques.md

 I have hundreds of events on my timeline.
-I want to get "features" from each of the event.
-If I have feaures of these events, I can desgin different representaions based on their features.
+I want to get "features" from each of the events.
+If I have features of these events, I can design different representations based on their features.

 Since most of the data in DiMe are texts.
 We will learn how to apply Natural Language Processing (NLP) techniques to our data.